ZhiyuZhang/MALATANG/README.md

       @ run molecule redshift jcmt_file reference_file velocity_resolution_for_qualify weak_or_not

       molecule:
-                      Molecule to select HCN or HCO+ for the rest frequencies
+                      Molecule to select HCN or HCOP for the rest frequencies
       reference_file:
                       The name of the .fits file, but you need to lmv an output class format first if there is no reference .fits file, then please set it to none, then the code automatically recognises it and set window -100 100 accordingly.